aliyun/credentials-python/README.md

 2. Credentials File

-If there is `~/.alibabacloud/credentials default file (Windows shows C:\Users\USER_NAME\.alibabacloud\credentials)`, the program automatically creates credentials with the specified type and name.
+If there is `~/.alibabacloud/credentials.ini default file (Windows shows C:\Users\USER_NAME\.alibabacloud\credentials.ini)`, the program automatically creates credentials with the specified type and name.
 The default file is not necessarily exist, but a parse error will throw an exception.
 The name of configuration item is lowercase.This configuration file can be shared between different projects and between different tools.
 Because it is outside of the project and will not be accidentally committed to the version control.
 The path to the default file can be modified by defining the `ALIBABA_CLOUD_CREDENTIALS_FILE` environment variable.
 If not configured, use the default configuration `default`.
 You can also set the environment variables `ALIBABA_CLOUD_PROFILE` to use the configuration.

 ```ini
 [default]                          # default setting